Roxbury, Boston: 20th century

 Many German immigrants also immigrated to the US in the early 1900s, quite possibly to escape the effects of the first World War.
-German immigrants also settled in the Mission Hill area (at that time part of Roxbury), and were instrumental in developing the many breweries that prospered along the Stony Brook until prohibition.
+German immigrants also settled in the Mission Hill area (at that time part of Roxbury) and were instrumental in developing the many breweries that prospered along the Stony Brook until prohibition.
 In the early 20th century, a Jewish community was also established.
 Responding to the need for increased municipal services, the citizens of Roxbury voted to incorporate as a city in 1846, and later to become annexed to Boston in 1868.
-During the 1940s and 1950s, a major migration from the south to the northern cities led Roxbury towards becoming the center of the African-American community in Boston.
+During the 1940s and 1950s, a major migration from the South to the northern cities led Roxbury towards becoming the center of the African American community in Boston.
 They were joined by immigrants from the Caribbean, especially Jamaica and Barbados and after World War II by southern blacks migrating north.
-During this population boom, city planners set aside land for Franklin Park—with 527 acres it is the largest park Boston.
+During this population boom, city planners set aside land for Franklin Park—with 527 acres it is the largest park in Boston.
 Designed by landscape architect Frederick Law Olmsted, Franklin Park is the final jewel of the Emerald Necklace, the seven-mile stretch of public parkland that begins at Boston Common.
 Social issues and the resulting urban renewal activities of the 1960s and 1970s led to a decline in the neighborhood population (white flight).

 In March 1965, an investigative study of property tax assessment practices published by the National Tax Association of 13,769 properties sold within the City of Boston under Mayor John F. Collins from January 1, 1960 to March 31, 1964 found that the assessed values in Roxbury in 1962 were at 68 percent of market values while the assessed values in West Roxbury were at 41 percent of market values, and the researchers could not find a nonracial explanation for the difference.

 Lower Roxbury

 Lower Roxbury was once the name of the thriving area from Dudley Street to Tremont Street with bustling businesses up and down Ruggles Street.
 Around 1965, one side of Ruggles Street was small shops and the other side was decorated with tenement style and single family housing.
 At the corner of Douglas Square and Tremont Street was one notable shop called People's Market; the first supermarket in Boston located in a black area.
 In 1986, the Greater Roxbury Incorporation Project sought to create a 12.5 square-mile city that included the entirety of Roxbury and Mattapan as well as portions of Dorchester, Jamaica Plain, Fenway, Columbia Point and the South End that was to be called "Mandela" after Nelson Mandela.
-In 1988, a referendum was defeated that would have examined the feasibility of reincorporation because the organizers of the movement believed that the area would flourish if they could create their own government that would not discriminate against minorities.
+The organizers of the movement believed that the area would flourish if they could create their own government that would not discriminate against minorities.
+However, a 1988 referendum that would have examined the feasibility of reincorporation was defeated.